Let us help YOU plan one of the most important days of your life!

 If you are looking to have fragrant tropical floral arrangements and sweet, juicy fruit platters you may want to consider getting married in November-May.
 There are fewer varieties of blossoms and fruit in season from June through September.

-If you opt to choose one of our wedding packages, we will organise all the little details for you, which helps to keep your experience as stress-free as possible.
-Otherwise there are plenty of independent wedding planners that will take care of that for you.
-Be sure to bring a copy of your birth certificate, as this is mandatory for getting your marriage licence and certificate.
+If you opt to choose one of our wedding packages, we will organize all the little details for you, which helps to keep your experience as stress-free as possible.
+Be sure to bring a copy of your birth certificate, as this is mandatory for getting your marriage license and certificate.

 - Paul Lynch E: firstname.lastname@example.org M: +682 55331